Deep thermalization under charge-conserving quantum dynamics

 Having addressed the case of a symmetric initial state subject to $z$-basis measurements, we now move on to the general case.
-From this point forward, we implicitly assume the $U(1)$ symmetry does not obey a superselection rule, so coherent superpositions of different charge sectors are allowed.
-Since the rigorous proof techniques utilizing random matrix theory in Sec.~\ref{sec:rmt} do not straightforwardly extend to this more general case, we will adopt a different approach to make analytical progress.
-We describe the main conceptual steps involved in this theory below, relegating the technical details to App.~\ref{app:ansatz}.
-The results are also summarized in Table~\ref{tab:summary}.
+From this point forward, we assume the $U(1)$ symmetry does not obey a superselection rule, so coherent superpositions of different charge sectors are allowed.

-Let us be given a general initial state $\ket{\Psi}$ on $N$ qubits.
-We can always decompose it into charge sectors as